 Jessica Springer and Chandler O’Leary, authors, Dead Feminists: Historic Heroines in Living Color

 “An inspiring, insistent manifesto, Vote Her In blends action steps and herstories energized with women’s march slogans that give us more than just hope.
 Women must grab their allies and act NOW to take the reins of political power, rather than continuing to wait our turn.
-Blending eye-opening gender-bias statistics with inspiring sheroes from Abigail Adams to Mavis Staples to the Notorious RBG, Sive clearly shows the only path to equality requires electing Madam President.”
+Blending eye-opening gender-bias statistics with inspiring sheroes from Abigail Adams to Mavis Staples to the Notorious RBG, Rebecca clearly shows the only path to equality requires electing Madam President.”

 The Hon.
 Anna Valencia, Clerk, City of Chicago

 “Vote Her In shines an important light on the need for more women in leadership at all levels of elected government, particularly in our country’s highest office: the US presidency.
-Combining her years of political expertise and insightful interviews, Sive lays the groundwork for a plan that we can use to get more women in executive leadership roles in our government.”
+Combining her years of political expertise and insightful interviews, Rebecca lays the groundwork for a plan that we can use to get more women in executive leadership roles in our government.”